The Sale of Goods Act has been replaced by the Consumer Rights Act. This came into force on 1 October 2015.

 Returning faulty goods

-But, the law only gives you a reasonable time to do this – what's reasonable depends on the product and how obvious the fault is.
+You should note that the law only gives you a reasonable time to do this – what's reasonable depends on the product and how obvious the fault is.

-Getting faulty goods replaced or repaired
+Faulty goods replaced or repaired

 You have the right to get faulty goods replaced or repaired if it's too late to reject them.
 You can ask the retailer to do either, but they can normally choose to do whatever would be cheapest.